 Cholesterol, a vital component of our body but falsely perceived!
-Have you always believed to the common idea of “the lower, the healthier” in regards to cholesterol levels?
+Have you always believed the common idea of “the lower, the healthier” in regards to cholesterol numbers?
 Well, the next time your physician says that and wants to put you on statins, tell him that he is wrong!
 It is time to overcome this cholesterol myth!

 Should you take medication to lower your cholesterol levels?
-The answer is NO, NO and NO. Even though these cholesterol-lowering drugs “could possibly reduce” heart attacks or strokes risks, this obsession with cholesterol reduction absolutely disregards the negative effects that can arise with low cholesterol on our health, especially mental health.
+The answer is NO, NO and NO. Even though these cholesterol lowering drugs “could possibly reduce” heart attacks or strokes risks, this obsession with cholesterol reduction absolutely disregards the negative effects that can arise with low cholesterol on our health, especially mental health.

 Research studies have established a link between low cholesterol and depression along with many impulsive actions such as brutality and suicide.

 – In 1993, a scientific study on men of 70 years old and more, unconditionally revealed that depression was 3 times more prevalent in men with low total serum cholesterol compared with the group with high levels.